80s Makeup Looks: Trends of a Glam Decade

 Draping, or contouring with blush, is a technique that stands out for its unique approach to makeup.
 Known as “color grow,” this method extends beyond traditional blush application.
 Instead of limiting blush to just the cheeks, it’s blended across the cheekbones and sometimes towards the temples.

 This technique enhances the face by creating the illusion of a more pronounced cheek area.
-Vibrant blush shades, such as bright pink or fiery red, are key to this look, ensuring the cheeks make a bold statement.
+Vibrant blush shades, such as bright pink or fiery red, are key to this look.

 Popularized by icons like Grace Jones, this method showcases the dramatic effect of using vivid colors to sculpt and define facial features.